 The speech clarity on my set of Peltor muffs is superior to any of the competing products I have tested.
 Full stop.

-There are a variety of factors that go into producing clear, clean audio including the use of higher end electronics.
+There are a variety of factors that go into producing clear, clean audio including the use of higher-end electronics.
 You cannot get good sound from poor speakers, poor mics and cheap DSPs.
-I do not know what specific brands of components that Peltor used, but the designers clearly selected good quality parts.
+I do not know what specific brands of components Peltor used, but the designers clearly selected good quality parts.

 Two mics are used for stereo sound.
 This gives you a more natural feeling for where sounds are in relation to you.
 Both of the mics are covered with a windscreen and recessed into the cups to reduce wind noise.